frozenproof/diamondbackchat-test/README.md

 https://liltrees.onrender.com

+It got fixed so now you can get in the app instantly.
+I will be waiting for your patronage !

 # Can you smell what is cooking ?
 In order to prevent frauds , we have a functions list to tell you what to expect when using the app .